 If you’re shooting with a wide aperture like f1.4 or f1.8, be sure to check your portraits after each shot.

-The small shallow depth of field might capture focus on the eyes but leave the tip of the nose and ears out of focus.
+The small shallow depth of field might capture focus on the eyes but leave the tip off the nose and ears out of focus.

 Drawbacks of shooting with a 50mm lens